mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 *How to Develop a Wordle Game using TDD in 25 Minutes*

-> TL;DR: Implementing a working Wordle in a few minutes
+> TL;DR: With just a few steps we can build a robust Wordle.

 Everybody is playing Wordle these days...

 And I love [TDD](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/TDD%20Conference%202021/TDD%20Conference%202021%20-%20All%20Talks/readme.md).

 So, let's get moving...

-> TL;DR: With just a few steps we can build a robust Wordle.

 # Defining a word